To get to the very top, you have to fly.

 U.S. military veterans can use their GI Bill® benefits directly at HAA or through our collegiate partner.
 With more than 20 veterans on our staff, we are privileged to have deep ties to the veteran community, many of whom join us for their flight training through the G.I.
 Bill.

 Commercial flight training is a big financial commitment, and payment flexibility is often key.
 When applying to flight schools, pay close attention to the payment terms: many require students to pay a portion of their tuition upfront, before training can begin.
-We require no upfront deposit; students pay at the completion of each course.
+We require no upfront deposit; students pay at the completion of each flight lesson.
+Airplane students do pay for each ground school in advance.

 Captain for Avianca Airlines